IceHe/lib/mac/setup-guide.md

     open ~/.m2/settting.xml
     ```

-    NOTE : `open` file with default editor
+    Note : `open` file with default editor

-NOTICE : If your use the private Mac and the Maven configuration file exists, please merge the existing content with the new content carefully
+NOTICE : If I use the private Mac and the Maven configuration file exists, please merge the existing content with the new content carefully

 ### JavaScript